Warning: This post contains spoilers for Avengers: Infinity War.

 So what might the Avengers 2.0 look like?
 Spider-Man and Black Panther will return, and perhaps Black Panther will recruit his sister Shuri or warrior Okoye to the new Avengers team.
 Cap’s sidekicks Bucky Barnes or Falcon may become the new Captain America.
 Perhaps Valkyrie, Thor’s new ally from Thor: Ragnarok, will visit Earth to join the team.

 We know from the Infinity War post-credit scene that Nick Fury contacted a new hero, Captain Marvel, right before he disintegrated.
-Brie Larson is currently filming the Captain Marvel solo film, which will premiere next March before Avengers 4.
-Set in the 1990s, the movie will tell an origin story of sorts, setting up Captain Marvel’s arc in Avengers 4.
-(Assuming Larson plays the hero in both films, the directors are going to have to conjure up some pseudo-scientific reason that Captain Marvel didn’t age for 20 years.
-Maybe she gets stuck in ice like Cap.)
+Captain Marvel’s solo film is set in the 1990s and told her origin story, setting up her arc in Avengers: Endgame.
+And indeed, in the post-credits scene for Captain Marvel, which premiered in March, the new superhero arrives at Avengers headquarters and meets Captain America, Black Widow, Bruce Banner and James Rhodes.
+(The directors are going to have to conjure up some pseudo-scientific reason that Captain Marvel didn’t age for 20 years.
+Maybe she gets stuck in some space ice.)

 As for the rest of our heroes, Doctor Strange probably returns.
 An end-credits scene from his solo film hinted at a sequel.
 And there’s a good chance Gamora comes back too.
 Nebula survived the culling and will prioritize resurrecting her sister over saving the universe.
 Perhaps they can use the Soul Stone to revive her or the Time Stone to undo her murder.
 And who better than Gamora to finally cut Thanos’ throat — for real, this time — at the end of the movie?